WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/Labs/00-BHIS-SOCC-lab-Config.md

 Note that while it's written for CMD, I have the syntax in PowerShell since most of it is for PowerShell.

+> The commands below to kill Windows Update do not appear to persist over a measure of days; I will see about creating a more persistent solution.

 ```PowerShell
 REM # The first section is written for CMD, which bypasses some PS BS around services.
 sc config "wuauserv" start= disabled